 You can check out last week’s question by clicking on the link here.

-In this episode of “YOUR QUESTIONS ANSWERED” I want to answer a question from one of my clients Jenny, as part of my 1:1 consulting and advocacy service!
+In this week’s episode of the intensivecarehotline.com “PODCAST” I want to share another story from one of our clients Jenny as part of my 1:1 consulting and advocacy service!
 Jenny’s mom died in ICU and Jenny is asking why has the ICU team denied her mom of care and life-sustaining treatment.

 Podcast: My Mom Died in ICU.
 Why has the ICU Team Denied my Mom of Care and Life-Sustaining Treatment?